JTech-CO/SANE/README.md

 [한국어](README-KR.md) | Version **1.0.0** | Reference check: **2026-09-15**

 SANE turns ten common dashboard failures into concrete constraints for creating, repairing, or reviewing interfaces.
 It is English-first, with a complete Korean document set.
-It is not a UI kit, a fixed aesthetic, an autonomous agent, or a model fine-tune.
+It is not a UI kit, a fixed aesthetic, an autonomous agent, or a model fine-tune. **[Info Page](<https://jtech-co.github.io/SANE/>)**

 ## Start with one file